 The continuous learning feature of our system, when turned on, allows learning to continue when deployed in the field.
 As data begins to drift, the system adapts and reinforces connections to the new areas in the input space without any need of taking it down for retraining.

 The learning component of our system has unique properties that allow decisions to be traced back to raw inputs.
 As a result, researchers can interpret the model’s decisions by seeing how they trace back to the raw inputs.
 Researchers can also better understand anomalies when they occur.
 Unlike other methods, there is no trade-off between accuracy and interpretability.
-(Check out more about our model’s explainability here [insert hyperlink to blog post].)
+(Check out more about our model’s explainability here.)

 We think our pattern based model is going to transform what people think AI can do—and we’re already testing that with beta customers.
 You should check it out—drop us a line to get a demo!